 Click on OK and tell the system where to put the file/folder.

 To access the discussion, unzip the file if it is still in zipped format.
 Double clicking on the zipped file will usually do this.
 Next open the portfolio-export folder.
 It will contain a file called discussion.html and a folder named site_files.
 Open discussion.html in a browser.
-You’ll see a poorly formatted version of you discussion.
+You’ll see a poorly formatted version of your discussion.

-Third, there are a lot of possible variations in what goes into a forum.
+There are a lot of possible variations in what goes into a forum.
 We have not tried to export all possibilities so we can’t give any reassurances how they will be work.

 If you have specific export requirements that can't be meet with the standard export, please talk to Academic Technology Services.